heydaari/chronic_depression_detection/README.md

 *Speech Recognition :* LSTMs have been applied to speech recognition systems, where they help in understanding and transcribing spoken language with high accuracy.
 ## Data

 We use the *50000* posts on *Reddit* where posted between 2009 to 2021 .
 The original dataset is on Kaggle .
-For better descriptions chack the this [Link](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch)
+For better descriptions check the this [Link](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch)